-This course is designed to inform the student on the actual 311) historical background of the Vikings from the 8th century to This course is the second half of a one-year study of the 14th.
-It provides a comprehensive understanding of the development of governments and specifically monarchies, the fundamental principles and operation of democracy in Iceland for 500 years, global trading networks and the social effects, and environmental effects of resource depletion.
+The Ascent of Man II honors course offers the student the opportunity to begin the path of exceptional academic excellence.
+Upon the completion of the program, the Beginning with prehistory, this class surveys the history, student will have the skills to adapt to any accelerated program in the University system and will become an Indians.
+The historical relationship between the non-Indians eligible candidate for acceptance into an Honors college or historical background of the Vikings from the 8th century to the 14th.
+It provides a comprehensive understanding of the development of governments and specifically monarchies, the fundamental principles and operation of democracy in its geography and resources to historical development.
+Iceland for 500 years, global trading networks and the social effects, and environmental effects of resource

-3.000 Credit hours HSTR 29402 - World War II 3.000 Credit hours
+HSTR 29402 - World War II